George Tsimbidaros-Fteris: Horiata

 One of Fteris' greatest and most memorable accomplishments is a song called "Horiata" (Η Χωριάτα – "Village Woman").
-In the winter of 1941–42, the first bitter winter of the German Occupation, he wrote an allegorical song and gave it to Sophia Vembo, most popular songstress of the time and also family friend.
+In the winter of 1941–42, the first bitter winter of the German Occupation, he wrote an allegorical song and gave it to Sophia Vembo, most popular singer of the time and also family friend.
 She sang it in theaters all over Greece, each time wearing a dress with the national Greek colors on it.
 Even today, it is broadcast on national Greek radio stations.
 Commenting on the song over 35 years later one writer said, "It is a voice of hope and continuation.
 It resonated greatly in the hearts of the then enslaved people."
 In the song, Greece is represented as a village woman, and its youth as a budding tree.

 During the time period, all patriotic songs were forbidden by the Nazis.
 Fteris knew this, and he wrote every verse of the song allegorically.
 His daughter said, "Each time it was sung, it electrified the audience.
 They heard the song and understood, so it gave them hope, and lifted them up emotionally.
 It scared the enemy, and it was like a threat."

 Many people loved Fteris' song, and its message spread throughout Greece.
 Theaters would continually play it.
 But soon after, the Nazis seized control.
 The song was prohibited, and theaters were closed.
 A penalty was set for singing the song, and Nazis even came to Fteris' home threatening him with arrest.
 Vembo continued to perform "Horiata" in her concerts in the Middle East and continued to inspire the Greek resistance movement.
 Even though the song had been stifled in Greece, the damage had been done.
 The once tired and hopeless Greeks fought on throughout World War II as the song says, "with new branches and limbs."